Consumers satisfied with telco services, but want shorter wait on hotlines: IMDA

 In particular, subscription to mobile data services among respondents aged 60 and above doubled to 58.1 per cent in 2018 from 25 per cent in 2014.

-While post-paid mobile services are still the most popular among consumers, SIM-only mobile plans now make up one in six (or 16.2 per cent) of mobile plan sign-ups.
+While mobile plans with a phone subsidy are still the most popular among consumers, SIM-only mobile plans now make up one in six (or 16.2 per cent) of mobile plan sign-ups.

 The survey also found that the use of Wireless@SG doubled from 20.8 per cent in 2014 to 43.5 per cent in 2018.